stal-ix/stal-ix.github.io/INSTALL.md

 mkdir -m 01777 ix/realm
 ```

-And run **IX** package manager to populate the root fs with bootstrap tools:
+And run the **IX** package manager to populate the root filesystem with bootstrap tools:

 ```shell
 cd home/ix/ix